Ihackforfree02/Midwife-Help/README.md

 backend (a small server or a service like Firebase) so messages — and real emails — could actually move between different people's devices.

+## Reminders

+The **Reminders** page has a "My reminders" section — add your own reminder (title, optional date/time, optional note), mark it done, or delete it.
+Reminders sort soonest-first, and an overdue one (a date in the past that isn't marked done) shows in red.

+You can also set a reminder while adding a patient: the "Add a patient" form has optional date/time and note fields — filling either one creates a linked reminder automatically, tagged with that patient's name.

+## Staying logged in

+Logging in now actually keeps you logged in — previously the login page showed the form every time even though your session was already saved, which was the annoying "keeps making me log in" bug.
+Fixed two ways:

+- The login page now checks first: if you're already logged in on this browser, it sends you straight to the dashboard instead of showing the form again.
+- The **"Keep me logged in"** checkbox now does something.
+Checked (the default) keeps you logged in even after closing the browser.
+Unchecked logs you out automatically when the browser closes.

+**Switching between accounts** (e.g. your admin account and a test staff account) no longer means logging out and typing a password again — go to **Settings → Accounts on this device** and click "Switch to this account."
+This only works because everything is stored locally on one device anyway;
+it's a demo convenience, not something a real multi-user product would do.

 ## Gmail panel

 There's a "Mail" button at the bottom of the sidebar that slides out a side